 (left) in the Drakensburg, South Africa (Photo © E. Lloyd,

 Welcome to my web site.
-I am currently a DECRA Fellow at Macquarie University (Sydney, Australia).
+I am a University Academic Fellow at the University of Leeds (Leeds, UK).

 Below is a brief summary of some of my research interests.